google/fhir-data-pipes/README.md

     `http://localhost:8099/openmrs/ws/fhir2/R4/Patient`.
 This generally should
     not be changed.
 Default: `/ws/fhir2/R4`

+If `fileParquetPath` is set, there are additional parameters:

+-   `secondsToFlushParquetFiles` - The number of seconds to wait before flushing all Parquet writers with non-empty content to files.
+Use `0` to disable.
+    Default: `3600`.
+-   `rowGroupSizeForParquetFiles` - The approximate size in bytes of the row-groups in Parquet files.
+When this size is reached, the content is flushed to disk.
+This is not used if there are less than 100 records.
+Use `0` to use the default Parquet row-group size.
+Default: `0`.

 ### Common questions

 *   **Will this pipeline include historical data recorded before the `mysql